-Course code and title UE2- MiRAS 104 - Information Technology and Archives Professor on Assignment Dates Dr. James Lowry - Assistant Professor, Queens College, City University of New York.
-October 31 st to November 10 th ,2022 from 4:30pm Course description This course covers the concepts and theories related to the use of information technology in managing and preserving records and archives.
+Course code and title UE2- MiRAS 104 - Information Technology and Archives Professor on Assignment Dr. Dates November 13-24 th , 2023 from 4:30pm Course description This course covers the concepts and theories related to the use of information technology in managing and preserving records and archives.
 The course includes a discussion of technology as it is commonly applied to information management processes and workflows, and the course will include study of the historical development of computing and its application in archives, organizational and community information needs, methods for assessing user requirements and the principles of user centered design, an introduction to the standards and systems for managing records and archives, designing workflows and developing system documentation, working with developers and vendors, and creating viable information technology strategies.
-Course learning outcomes Upon completion of this course, students will demonstrate their ability to: CLO 1 - Articulate the nature and uses of information technology in relation to archival work CLO 2 - Systematically assess organizational and/or community information needs and issues CLO 3 - Select or develop appropriate technological solutions as part of to a broader strategy to address organizational and community information problems or needs CLO 4 - Communicate technical and user-focused needs to system developers or vendors Continuous assessment (60%) 1 - Oral presentation 2 - Model assessment 3 - Response to case study 4 - Call for tenders Final assessment (40%) Portfolio of documentation Course learning outcomes CLO 2: Interpret the legislative solutions that have been adopted by the UAE laws and regulations that are relevant to the field of records management CLO 3: Construct alternative solutions to enhance the current systemic and legislative solutions CLO 4: Assess the impact of digitalization on the existing UAE laws and regulations CLO 5: Design e-administration solutions and policies Continuous assessment (50%) 1 - Lectures2 - Oral presentation3 - Teamwork Final assessment (50%) Essay questions (2hrs)
+Course learning outcomes Upon completion of this course, students will demonstrate their ability to: CLO 1 - Articulate the nature and uses of information technology in relation to archival work CLO 2 - Systematically assess organizational and/or community information needs and issues CLO 3 - Select or develop appropriate technological solutions as part of to a broader strategy to address organizational and community information problems or needs CLO 4 - Communicate technical and user-focused needs to system developers or vendors Continuous assessment (60%) 1 - Oral presentation 2 - Model assessment 3 - Response to case study 4 - Call for tenders Final assessment (40%) Portfolio of documentation

-Course code and title UE3 - MiRAS 106 - Records Management in Business & Administrative context - Concentration: - Health Records Management Permanent Staff Dr. Mehluli Masuku - Post-Doc - SUAD Dates November 14-25 th 2022 from 4:30pm Course description This applied work covers practical aspects relating to clinical and non-clinical hospital records outlining particular approaches that are required to meet the specific requirements of a record service within a health institution enviroment.
+Course code and title UE3 - MiRAS 106 - Records Management in Business & Administrative context - Concentration: - Health Records Management Permanent Staff Dr. Mehluli Masuku - Post-Doc - SUAD Dates October 16-27 th , 2023 from 4:30pm Course description This applied work covers practical aspects relating to clinical and non-clinical hospital records outlining particular approaches that are required to meet the specific requirements of a record service within a health institution enviroment.
 Students will visit a health facility to experience firsthand the concept of health records mangement and the context within which health records mangement programmes operate.
 Further, the applied work will include workshops and conférences that will shed light on filing and classification systems as well as appraisal and storage systems for hospital records.
 Overall, students will be exposed to the following aspects: • The context of health Records Management • Management of Patient Case notes and other hospital records • Appraisal, Storage and Access Issues in a health facility.
-Course learning outcomes Upon completion of this applied work, students will demonstrate the ability to: CLO 1.
-Explain the nature of health records management and the contex within which health records management programmes work.
+Course learning outcomes Upon completion of this applied work, students will demonstrate their ability to: CLO 1.
+Explain the nature of health records management and the context within which health records management programmes work.
 CLO 2.
-Carry out the procedures involved in the management of patiencase notes including discussion of filing and numbering system.
+Carry out the procedures involved in the management of patient case notes including discussion of filing and numbering systems, arrangement of records and management of indexes.
+CLO 3.
+Illustrate the principles behind the management of other hospital records, such as X-rays, specimens, patient registers, administrative and policy files, nursing records, pharmacy records and educational records.
+CLO 4.
+Undertake appraisal of hospital records, ensuring adequate storage and providing access.
 Continuous assessment (60%) Field reports Final assessment (40%) NA